silbermm/silbernagel.dev/priv/posts/2023/01-08-distributed-sqlite-with-elixir.md

 $ flyctl scale count 2
 ```

 Enough refreshing or opening in different browser sessions and you'll start to see discrepencies in the view count.
-This is because we are replicating the data between the instances.
-But we have Elixir and this shouldn't be to hard to do.
+This is because we are not replicating the data between the instances.
+This is a problem Elixir is built for...

 Follow the [Fly guide to Clustering Your Application](https://fly.io/docs/elixir/getting-started/clustering/) to get clustering working correctly.